tytydraco/yessleep/out/A_now_deleted_YouTube_video_exists_called_Walking_through_Aokigahara_forest_at_night__No_talking_4D_I_wasnt_expecting_the_footage_to_have_guests.md

 “Fuck.”
 NSFW’s head hit the table.
 “I’m gonna be sick.”

-Noah jumped up, grabbing a bottle of sake, and downing.
+Noah jumped up, grabbing a bottle of sake, and downing it like water.

 I winced when he pulled a face like he’d sucked a lemon.
 “We’re gonna get going.”
 He announced, desperately trying not to slur his words.